JAlcocerT/JAlcocerT/content/blog/ai-aissistant-updates.md

 Nooot a problem!

+Just make the LLM aware of few tricks, or provide an example on:

+- How to change the [backgrounds](https://github.com/slidevjs/slidev/issues/1892)
+- How to change the theme, frontmatter etc

 ### Speech RAIter

 AI is not only about text, but it can also be about AI generated audio.